microsoft/onnxruntime-inference-examples/mobile/examples/basic_usage/ios/readme.md

 The model should be generated in this location: `<this directory>/OrtBasicUsage/model`

-Install dependencies as described [here](../model/readme.md).
+See instructions [here](../model/readme.md) for how to generate the model.

-Then, from this directory, run:
+For example, with the model generation script dependencies installed, from this directory, run:

 ```bash
 ../model/gen_model.sh ./OrtBasicUsage/model